“Slick software, unique A.I. features, and a wonderful camera make the Pixel 3 irresistible.”

 - Perfect size

 - Slick software

 - Big bezels

 Editor’s note: The Google Pixel 4 is now available.
 It’s the better pick if choosing between these two phones.
 Read our full Google Pixel 4 review.

-Google’s Pixel 3 comes near the end of a year that has been packed with stunning smartphones.
+Google’s Pixel 3 came near the end of a year that was packed with some of the best smartphones.
 There was a general air of skepticism ahead of the release.
-The widely leaked design looked dated next to the iPhone XS, the spec sheet appeared lacking next to the Galaxy Note 9, and the single lens camera seemed limited next to the P20 Pro, but the Pixel 3 proves that there are still some things Apple, Samsung, and Huawei can learn from Google’s unique approach to the smartphone market.
+The widely leaked design looked dated next to the iPhone XS, the spec sheet appeared lacking next to the Galaxy Note 9, and the single lens camera seemed limited next to the P20 Pro, but the Pixel 3 proved that there are still some things Apple, Samsung, and Huawei could learn from Google’s unique approach to the smartphone market.

 Design is important, and yet it sometimes feels like Google’s approach to hardware is a little too laidback.
 The Pixel 3 XL’s ugly, deep notch and the big bezels that flank the Pixel 3’s screen have been roundly derided.
 Google is behind the curve here.
 If you’re going to have a notch, there shouldn’t be such a thick bezel at the bottom; if you shrink bezels down, you can fit larger screens in without making handsets too big.
 If it’s a choice between notch and bezels, we prefer the bezels of the Pixel 3.

 All the prejudgment of the Pixel 3 was based on its looks, but our opinion immediately softened when we held one in our hand.
 This cannot be properly conveyed through words or photos alone, so we strongly suggest you try to lay hands on one yourself.
 The Pixel 3 is the perfect size and weight for a smartphone.
 Of all the phones we’ve used over the last year, the Pixel 3 is the easiest to use one-handed and the most comfortable to handle.